QuineDot/rust-learning/src/dyn-trait-coercions.md

 and how to create that wide pointer.
 However, the code would need to recreate a wide pointer in order to perform dynamic dispatch.

-So for `dyn Trait` to non-naively support unsized types, it would need need to examine at run-time how to construct a pointer to the erased base type: one possibility for thin pointers, and an additional possibility for each type of wide pointer supported.
+So for `dyn Trait` to non-naively support unsized types, it would need to examine at run-time how to construct a pointer to the erased base type: one possibility for thin pointers, and an additional possibility for each type of wide pointer supported.
 Not only that, but the metadata required (such as